 When to Use a Double Maceration

-A few herbs are light and fluffy enough that this ratio doesn’t work.
+A few herbs are light and fluffy enough that the usual 1:5 ratio doesn’t work.
 Mullein leaves, calendula flowers and rose buds are examples.
 One ounce of these herbs in a jar takes up more space that 5 ounces of menstruum can cover.
 For these herbs the double maceration process is used.

 Double Maceration Example